Apprenticeships and Work Based Learning – Enrolments (Updated In-Year)

 Apprenticeships and Work Based Learning – Enrolments (2020-21 Year-End)

 Apprentice engagement and trend analysis

-We are also pleased to see the number of adult Apprenticeships continue to increase as more employers use Apprenticeship training to upskill their workforce, again an impact on the reform.
-The number of adult apprentices grew to 2,797 in 2018/19.
-In total, some 4,191 individuals undertook Apprenticeship training in 2018/19.
-We are pleased to be the provider of choice for many employers looking to develop staff through Apprenticeship programmes.
+We are equally pleased to report the number of adult Apprenticeships continue to be maintained at a high level despite the pandemic and the planned reduction in partnership work.
+The number of adult apprentices was 1,606 (1,840) in 2020/21.
+In total, some 2,546 (2,819) individuals undertook Apprenticeship training directly (excluding sub-contracted apprentices) with the College in 2020/21.
+We remain the provider of choice for many local and regional employers looking to develop staff through Apprenticeship programmes.

 The provision is supported by effective engagement with local employers and dedicated Apprenticeship placement services offered by our Employment Hub and Employer Engagement Managers (EEM’s).

 The heat map shows the home location of college-based (exc. sub-contracted partnership activity) apprentices.
 The vast majority of the College’s direct-delivery Apprenticeship provision is based locally and in the West Midlands Region.
 The majority of 16-18 apprentices follow a day release programme.
 Adult Apprenticeships are often based locally but there are pockets of focussed activity in other regions due to specific initiatives with key partner employers including national NHS trusts.
 This can include delivery of bespoke Apprenticeship programmes on employer premises.